LupDiDu/book_shop_demo/README.md

-# book_shoop
+# book_shop_demo
-Book shoop pet project on java spring
+Book shop - pet project on java spring, using vaadin for frontend and Junit5 for testing.